Serialized vs. Blanket Warranty: Why Per-Unit Tracking Changes Everything

 The Real Cost of Running Blanket

-Undetected fraud adds 2% to 5% to warranty spend.
-Imprecise recalls inflate remediation costs by a factor of three to five versus targeted outreach.
-Missed batch-quality signals allow preventable failures to accumulate to claim volume before they are caught.
-And an inability to engage secondary-market owners leaves a significant segment of the installed base unregistered, uncontacted, and unavailable for service revenue or upsell.
+Undetected fraud adds 2–5% to annual warranty spend.
+Imprecise recalls inflate remediation costs by three to five times compared with targeted serial-level outreach.
+Missed batch-quality signals allow preventable failures to accumulate to full claim volume before root cause is identified — serial-correlated analytics typically catches these 8–15% of spend earlier.
+The inability to engage secondary-market owners leaves 30–40% of the installed base invisible to service revenue and future recalls.

 Seeing the Difference in Practice

+What does serialized warranty look like when it is built into a product platform rather than bolted on afterwards?
 BrandedMark's warranty module is built on serialized tracking from the ground up.
-Every product issued a BrandedMark identity gets a unique serial record — GS1 SGTIN-compatible, scan-validated at registration, and linked across warranty, service, and commerce in a single platform.
-Fraud detection, ownership transfer, batch analytics, and DPP-ready data structures are not add-ons.
-They are features of the underlying architecture.
+Every product issued a BrandedMark identity receives a unique serial record — GS1 SGTIN-compatible, scan-validated at registration, and linked across warranty, service, and commerce in a single platform.
+Fraud detection, ownership transfer, batch-quality analytics, and DPP-ready data structures are not optional add-ons.
+They are features of the underlying architecture, available from the first product scan.

 UK Consumer Rights Note